sassoftware/sas-econometrics-examples/CONTRIBUTING.md

     └── ...

 ### Tools
-Houses various utilities and scripts that aid in the development, testing, or deployment of SAS Econometrics and SAS/ETS projects.
+Houses various utilities and scripts that aid in showcasing the examples.

     .
     ├── ...